-One of the worst (and dangerous) pet foods you can buy for cats and dogs.
-Contains no meat,and is full of fillers that cause health problems.
+Roger Biduk – One of the worst pet foods you can buy for cats and dogs.
+Contains little or no meat, fillers and ingredients that can cause health problems.

 This is Walmart’s brand of dog food and is the biggest seller in the U.S. with about 20% of the pet food market because it’s so cheap.
 When you see the ingredients in this “food”, you’ll see why.

 On the WalMart website, it says “Ol’ Roy – Complete Nutrition Dog Food, 100% Satisfaction – Trusted Brand – Quality Guaranteed.
 Ol’ Roy Is Committed to Providing Your Dog With The Highest Quality Nutrition Possible.”
 Unbelievable!
 I think you’ll disagree with Walmart’s assessment of this “food” after reading on.

 One of the worst and most dangerous foods (if not the worst) you can buy for your dog or cat.

 Ol’ Roy was one of the brands of pet food that were implicated in the huge 2007 Melamine recall in which cats and dogs were sickened and died from being poisoned by contaminants in vegetable proteins imported into the United States from China and used as ingredients in pet food.

 Ol’ Roy was also found to contain the lethal drug pentobarbital (click here for the FDA list of pet foods found to contain pentobarbitol) which is used to euthanize cats and dogs.
 This is very problematic because pentobarbital can withstand the heat from rendering and stays in the food!
 This also means that there’s a high probability that there was (is?) euthanized cats and dogs in Ol’ Roy along with the disease (cancer, tumors, kidney/liver disease, etc.) the cat/dog died from!